The Ultimate Guide to Cleaning Fiberglass Boat Effectively

 Reviving a Faded and Oxidized Gelcoat

-If your boat’s once-vibrant color now looks dull, chalky, or just plain tired, you’re not dealing with everyday dirt—you're looking at oxidation.
+If your boat's once-vibrant color now looks dull, chalky, or just plain tired, you're not dealing with everyday dirt.
+You're looking at oxidation.
 This is what happens when the gelcoat's outer layer breaks down after constant battle with UV rays, salt, and air.
 The great news?
 It's almost always reversible.
 Bringing that deep, glossy shine back is hands-down one of the most satisfying jobs in all of boat detailing.

 This isn't just a deep clean; it's a full-on restoration project.
 The idea is to carefully remove the thin, damaged top layer of the gelcoat to expose the fresh, rich color hiding underneath.
 Think of it less like scrubbing and more like exfoliating your boat's skin.
 The real key to success is knowing how severe the oxidation is so you don't use a product that's too aggressive, or worse, one that's not strong enough to do the job.

-As you can see, consistent, light maintenance makes the big seasonal jobs, like tackling oxidation, a whole lot easier to manage.
+Consistent, light maintenance makes the big seasonal jobs, like tackling oxidation, a whole lot easier to manage.

 Diagnosing the Level of Oxidation